gamozolabs/gamozolabs.github.io/_posts/2019-10-07-vectorized_emulation_condbranch.markdown

 ### "Desired target" vector

 We allocate one other ZMM register (`zmm31`) to hold the block identifiers for where each lane "wants" to execute.
 What this means is that when divergence occurs, `zmm31` will have the corresponding lane updated to where the VM that diverged "wanted" to go.
-VMs which were disabled thus can be analyzed to see where they "wanted" to go, if they werent' to have been masked off when the "following" VM was followed.
+VMs which were disabled thus can be analyzed to see where they "wanted" to go, but instead they got disabled :(

 ### ZMM Register Summary